ResourcesArticles

 Lenders that offer business credit cards with no personal guarantee typically require you to have:

-• A well-established business: Your business will likely need articles of incorporation that show it has been operational for a minimum of three years.
+• A well-established business: Your business will likely need articles of incorporation to show it's been operational for at least three years

-• Established business credit: Your business will likely need some form of positive credit history—like a history of responsible use of a business credit card with a personal guarantee or a business loan that has a proven history of on-time payments.
+• Strong business credit: Your business will likely need some form of positive credit history—like a history of responsible use of a business credit card with a personal guarantee or a business loan that has a proven history of on-time payments

 • Deposit account: You may be required to open a deposit account and maintain a minimum balance with the lender.
 A deposit account is typically linked to the credit card, acting as a safety net for the lender, much like a personal credit card with a security deposit.

-• Significant revenue and profitability: You’ll typically need to be able to prove that your business generates at least $100,000 in annual profits if not more depending on the nature of the business.
+• Significant revenue and profitability: You may need to prove that your business generates a substantial annual profit

 Consider corporate cards

-If you have multiple employees, you should consider corporate cards over business credit cards.
-They usually offer wider benefits like multiple spending cards, spend management features, real-time tracking, and more.
+If you have multiple employees, you should consider corporate charge cards over business credit cards.
+They usually offer wider benefits like multiple cards, expense management features, and real-time reporting.

-If you’re looking for a new credit card for your business to help build business credit, it’s important to compare your options carefully.
-Your financial accounts can either make your life easier or much harder depending on how you implement them into your financial plan.
-Consider the following as you compare your options.
+If you’re looking for a new credit card for your business, it’s important to compare your options carefully.
+Consider the following as you explore what’s out there:

 1. Look for rewards and perks that can help your business